-With these helpful travel tips to experience Sydney like locals and awesome things to do in the city, our goal was to stretch our legs, get some fresh air, and see as much of Sydney within our short time frame.
+With the awesome things to do in the city, our goal was to stretch our legs, get some fresh air, and see as much of Sydney within our short time frame.
 Although the weather wasn’t great for us with the overcast skies and occasional rain, it didn’t stop our exploration.

 If you’re planning a trip to Australia and have more time, consider spending 2 days in Sydney, pairing a visit with an exciting celebration such as New Year’s Eve, or leaving the city for fun weekend getaways such as to Royal National Park to see waterfalls.
 Other memorable experiences include taking a road trip or backpacking through the country.